rwihimbacharite/DISTURBING/employee-analysis-readme.md

 - This approach allows comparing individual salaries to department and company-wide maximums in a single query

 **Real-life Application:** This type of analysis helps in understanding salary distributions, identifying departments with higher compensation, and providing context for individual salaries relative to various benchmarks.

+## Conclusion

+SQL Window Functions provide powerful analytical capabilities that allow us to perform complex calculations across related rows of data.
+In this project, we've demonstrated various applications of these functions in the context of employee data analysis.
+These techniques can be applied to real-world business scenarios like compensation analysis, employee tenure tracking, and departmental performance benchmarking.

+Window functions eliminate the need for complex self-joins or subqueries, resulting in more readable and maintainable code while providing deeper insights into the data.